favorite

 The Hebrew concept of blessing is related to the Hebrew idea of favoritism but comes at its meaning from the opposite point of view.
 The Hebrew word for blessing, barak, can mean either “to bless” or “to kneel,” so such a blessing of another is a sign of respect or submission.
 The one blessed would stand out or stand above.
 In this case, however, he’s only above one rather than above many.
 The emphasis is on the one submitting rather than on the one to whom he is submitting.
 In both of these Hebrew examples, the focus is on the comparison of people.

 How does this Hebrew concept relate to the English words favorite and favored?
 Both of these words come from the Latin faveo, which means “I am well disposed toward, countenance, or befriend.”
 Note that the Latin concept does not inherently signify that one person is liked above another, nor does it make a comparison between people.
 Only the person favoring holds the object of favor in special regard.
 There is no explicit sense of preference or superiority in the Latin concept of favor such as is seen in the Hebrew view.
 As this Latin concept comes into English, however, much of the Hebrew sense of comparison has again become a part of the core concept.
-When we read that Joseph is Jacob’s favorite son, we rightly conclude that Jacob likes Joseph better than and at the expense of his 11 other sons.
+When we think of Joseph as Jacob’s favorite son, we rightly conclude that Jacob likes Joseph better than and at the expense of his 11 other sons.

 related topics: blessed; favor with God